shudgston/provisions/jenkins/README.md

 vagrant up
 ```

-When everything completes, you should have a running barebones jenkins server accessible from localhost:8080.
+When everything completes, you should have a running jenkins server accessible from localhost:8080.